Neyland Stadium topped 125 decibels during Tennessee vs Alabama game - NewsBreak

 “You know those foam earbuds you can buy at pretty much any pharmacy?
 Coming to the game with a few sets of those.
 Earmuffs that go over your ears as well.
 A little bit easier to place.
 You’ll still be able to hear just fine because the levels are so loud,” Lewis said.

 WATE staff members have also seen several posts on social media of people saying they could hear the game, the fans, and the fireworks from across town.
-One social media user even described watching the game inside and then running outside for every touchdown to hear the band and fans.
+One social media user even described watching the game inside and then running outside for every touchdown to hear the band and fans.‘It puts us in another league’: Memphis proposing $684M sports upgrade, new soccer stadium

 The undefeated Vols will follow up their historic win against Alabama with a homecoming game against UT Martin this weekend.
 The game is set for noon on Saturday.
 You can watch it on SEC Network.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.